7ZS5/Ultimud/README.md

 # Ultimud

-A browser-based text-based multiplayer RPG made with html/css/javascript.
+A browser-based text-based multiplayer RPG made with html/css/javascript for the front-end and PHP/SQL for the backend.
+Once the mud development is finished it will be hosted on https://www.thirdhosting.com/.